 3.094 sin(θ + 0.8372) = 2.Now θ occurs just once and we simply isolate it:

-sin(θ + 0.8372) = 0.6464Of the three angles listed on the right-hand-side,
+sin(θ + 0.8372) = 0.6464Of the three angles listed in black, red and blue in the last step,

 v = 100 sin(1 t) + 50 cos(2 t).Determine the times t when v = 0 in the cycle shown (indicated by the black dots).